adharshkamath/Mathy-Compiler/README.md

 ./test filename [-o output_filename] [-t data type for variables]
 ```

+The equations in [benchmark/source](./benchmark/source) are some examples of what can be handled by this compiler.

+The OpenMP outputs for these equations can be found in [benchmark/output](benchmark/output).

 Please refer to the [wiki](https://github.com/adharshkamath/Mathy-Compiler/wiki) for the Grammar, Syntax and currently supported features of the project.

 This project was done under the guidance of [Dr.Rupesh Nasre](https://www.cse.iitm.ac.in/~rupesh)